-During the third quarter of 2012, the Company continued to utilize its cash reserves to cover ongoing administrative and general expenses as well as its planned exploration activities as the Company does not currently have any significant revenue sources.
+During the year ended December 31, 2012, the Company utilized its cash reserves to cover ongoing administrative and general expenses as well as its planned exploration activities as the Company does not currently have any significant revenue sources.
 The Company's cash inflows were minimal and consisted of interest income and a recovery of administrative expenses from DDI.
-Regular expenditures for the quarter and for the first three quarters in total were lower than originally projected due to the planned curtailment of some of the Company's activities.
+Regular expenditures for the year were lower than originally projected due to the planned curtailment of some of the Company's activities.
 Additionally expenditures were incurred related mainly due to costs related to the annual shareholders' meetings and professional fees required to provide a defense to Cliff's easement application.
 The Company also expended the required amount, in the first quarter of 2012, to attain a 30% ownership of the Big Daddy project.